 What is afferent loop syndrome?

-bypass the lower part of the stomach and attach the remaining upper part of the stomach
+part of your stomach and attach the remaining part of your stomach to a loop of intestine

 What causes afferent loop syndrome?

-Common causes of afferent loop syndrome include:
+Following are common causes of afferent loop syndrome:

-- Twisting of the afferent loop
+- Twisting or kinking of the afferent loop

 - Cancer that recurs and blocks the afferent loop